 The technologies under review are alike in some features.
 We have identified the key similarities between the two.

 Web applications are often developed by programmers without security sophistication.
-Many developers get pressured by their managers for extra functionality and “lesser” concerns like performance and security don’t get enough attention.
-One part of this is developer education and bad tutorials (a big part of the problem is that writing insecure code is extremely easy.
+Many developers get pressured by their managers for extra functionality, and “lesser” concerns like performance and security don’t get enough attention.
+One part of this is developer education and bad tutorials (a big part of the problem is that writing insecure code is extremely easy).

 Both Java and PHP are excellent foundations for a wide variety of software.
 Which language you choose to use will be determined by what you want to be developed.

 You can manipulate hardware with Java, but it’s not a common language for low-level programming since it’s a “safer” language.
-Because Java won’t allow you to perform certain functions to protect the PC, it’s preferred for higher level applications.
+Because Java won’t allow you to perform certain functions to protect the PC, it’s preferred for higher-level applications.

 The best way to make a firm decision is to post your project and ask developers for their opinions.
 They can tell you which language is right for your project to help guide you to the right solution.

 So, if you are just at the start line with selecting a technology for your ERP product, our experience in Java-based and PHP-based ERPs could be of use in your planning stage.
-Java developers and well as PHP experts from our dedicated teams collaborate with business analysts and project managers to provide the most accurate estimations and make a list of requirements and specifications to the project.
+Java developers and PHP experts from our dedicated teams collaborate with business analysts and project managers to provide the most accurate estimations and make a list of requirements and specifications of the project.
 They have a strong background in insurance, fintech, healthcare, e-commerce, and other industries to deliver the best-suited solution.

 Software solutions bringing business values

 USA (Headquarters)+16469803276 2810 N Church St, Ste 94987, Wilmington, Delaware 19802-4447